• About TTT

 Space Center Houston is a science museum that serves as the official visitor center of NASA Johnson Space Center in Houston.
 It welcomes visitors from all over the world.
 The museum shows our country’s greatest space exploration and engineering achievements over the past years.
 It offers a variety of exhibits and activities, including IMAX theater and flight simulators.

-General admission includes Mission Control Tour – the open-air tram tour – from $39.95 to $44.95.
+General admission as of the date includes the Mission Control Tour – the open-air tram tour – from $39.95 to $44.95.

-Top Things To Do In Houston for first-timers
+Things To Do In Downtown Houston

 Gerald D. Hines Waterwall Park